HamzaArfan/panodesk_frontend/SETUP.md

-# Shabbar Project - Setup Guide
+# Panodesk Admin - Setup Guide

 This guide will help you set up and run the comprehensive authentication and admin system.